 “Although Delta and Lands’ End conducted in-depth testing during every step of development, a small number of employees have reported skin irritations,” Delta said in a written statement.
 “While less than one percent of employees in the new uniform program have reported issues, Delta takes this very seriously and is working directly with employees on solutions that meet their individual needs.”

 Since Delta employees are non-union, the suit alleges any employee experiencing these issues are too afraid to come forward and complain about the uniforms.
 A total of 24,000 flight attendants and 40,000 gate agents were forced to wear these uniforms.

-If you or a loved one were one of these Delta employees who has experienced any of the above symptoms, call The Bader Law Firm today.
+If you or a loved one were one of these Delta employees who has experienced any of the above symptoms, call Bader Scott Injury Lawyers today.
 Our attorneys can help your claim make it to the class-action level and get the workers compensation you deserve.